Icedude907/wasm-mod-experiments/README.md

 WASM presents a unique opportunity for this:
 - It supports this mechanism of function calling and function exposure, like a dynamic library.
 - Its faster than most other non-native code by virtue of being precompiled and operating a small instruction set.
 - It's becoming mainstream.
-Many languages can already compile to WASM (with some caveats).
-This is both great for the program developers who can get setup quickly, and good for modder's who can pick a language of their choosing and expect reasonable performance.
+Many languages can compile to WASM (with caveats).
+This is both great for the program developers who can get setup quickly, and good for modder's who can pick a language of their choosing.
 - Almost all bloat is optional.
-Though it is made for the "web", it certainly doesn't need to run on it.
 NOTE: However, that some of the more recent proposals may make this more annoying.

 The following is a "runtime" (in rust) and a collection of "mods" (many languages) that can run in the runtime's environment.
 This project may be useful to you as a learning resource, but things are changing quickly, and I expect many systems here to be replaced.